raspberrypilearning/interactive-animation/en/step_7.md

 --- task ---

 **Investigate** the example projects where the sprite movement seems relevant to your ideas.

-Professional programmers explore and take inspiration from code created by other programmers.
+**Tip**: Professional programmers explore and take inspiration from code created by other programmers.

---- collapse ---
----

-title: Investigate a project's code

----

 **Popping balloons** - <a href="https://scratch.mit.edu/projects/435808726/editor" target="_blank" style="background-color: #4d97ff; color: white; font-weight: bold; padding: 1rem; border-radius:.25rem; text-decoration:none;">See inside</a>